 How to make friends in Hawaii:

 Go to church.
-Yes I’m biased here, as a deacon in my church, I’m convinced that a church is a great place to make good friends, and of course find spiritual fulfillment and nourishment.
-Being a volunteer or being in a small group can help you meet lots of new local Hawaii residents.
-There are about 1000 churches in Oahu, so Google “find a church in Hawaii” and start going to some.
+Yes I'm biased here, as a deacon in my church, I'm convinced that church is a great place to make good friends, and of course find spiritual fulfillment and nourishment.
+There are hundreds of churches on Oahu, so Google "find a church in Hawaii" and start going to some.
 Come to mine.
-It’s at http://www.harborhawaii.org/ We will welcome you!
+It's at http://www.harborhawaii.org/ We will welcome you!

-Join a kids’ group, like Baby Hui, Tiny Tots, or MOPS.
-Getting involved in some kind of group for moms and kids is a great way to meet lots of great people.
+Or join a parents and kids group, like Baby Hui, Tiny Tots, or MOPS (mothers of pre schoolers).
+Getting involved in some kind of group for parents and kids is a great way to meet lots of great people.
 Baby Hui groups are all over Oahu and they are cheap.
 Play a team sport, coach something, do anything you can to make friends, or you probably won't last anywhere you go.

 Join a club.
 In Hawaii, rowing is a huge social event.
 I'm talking outrigger canoeing here, not lake paddling.
 Join a hiking or biking club, a kayaking or diving group.
 There are hundreds of outdoor activities to enjoy in Hawaii, and if you're in Honolulu, there are thousands of clubs that do these activities together.
 Waikiki has surfing clubs, running, walking, paddling, swimming, fishing, kite surfing, wind surfing, you name it, we got it.
 Get with people who like to do what you like to do.